emqxarchive/emqx-docs-en/source/plugins.rst

     coap.enable_stats = off

-DTLS can be supported if the following two configurations are enabled:
+DTLS can be enabled if the following two configuration items are set:

 .. code:: properties